 This 'deep change' acts like a chain reaction resulting in not only a different set of beliefs but a change in daily habits, behaviours and the likelihood of people achieving their goals.

 From my observations, the recipe to successful coaching includes the following ingredients:

 Let's take a fly-by at each of these ingredients in a little more detail.

 I remember learning to tap dance as a kid.
-I'd spend hours practicing shuffles, pickups and combination drills.
+I'd spend hours practising shuffles, pickups and combination drills.
 These were the building blocks that created strength, speed and made it easy to pick up routines.
 With practice, these skills became second nature.

 It's natural for people to 'fill the space' in conversation.
-When coaching, this space is where change really happens.
+When coaching, this space is where change happens.
 As a coach, you have to get comfortable with uncomfortable silences.

 "This 'stuck' moment is a perfect time to figure out how to become 'unstuck'."